Your Errors Deserve a Domain Model

 Return Rejections, Throw Bugs

-Concretely, a single catchBug wrapper turns thrown errors into Bug results.
-The full stack and cause stay server-side in logs; the result that travels to the client carries only an origin tag and a short digest.
-The UI renders a generic message, the digest, and a “copy and email support” button — actionable for the user, opaque about internals.
+In our Next.js frontend, the equivalent is a single catchBug wrapper that turns thrown errors into Bug results.
+The full stack and cause stay server-side in logs, the result that travels to the client carries only an origin tag and a short digest code that the UI displays, to help correlate user reports with backend logs.

 Remap Errors at Every Boundary

-The most important implementation pattern is boundary remapping.
+Once errors are typed and travel as data, the other key implementation pattern is boundary remapping.
 An API client shouldn’t blindly pass through every error response it receives.
 It should translate remote errors into the local error model of its caller.
+The trickiest case is invalid input, because a field error only makes sense if the caller can tie it back to one of its own form fields.

 Wire Errors into Observability